teeaa/forecast/README.md

 #### Forecast
 - GET /forecast/*zone_id* - Get forecast for *zone_id*.
-  - Displays the situation of defined ads on zone *zone* for the last day in their defined time range.
+  - Displays the situation of defined ads on zone *zone_id* for the last day in their defined time range.
 If for example the last end date for all ads in zone is 2017-07-30, that will be used.
-  - You can also add query variable `details` to see history from start of the ad campaigns from start to the end
+  - You can also add query variable `details` to see history from start of the ad campaigns to the end
   - Add `end` query variable for defining the date which you wish to see (or where the history ends if combined with `details`.
 If none defined, then last day of the ads for that zone will be used
   - For example if you wish to see the ad history on 12.7.2017 run the request GET http://localhost:8080/forecast/123?details&end=2017-07-12